ihsann83/AWS-DEVOPS/aws/class-notes/04-28-2021-lambda-api-gateway-callahan/Hands-on-Lambda-API-Gateway-02.md

 ```
 - Click "Save"

-- go to browser and refresh the web-page and show the CORS sub-link.
+- Go to browser and refresh the web-page and show the CORS sub-link.

 ## Part 3 - Create a Lambda Function with API Gateway